rahulholla97/movie_recommendation_service/readme.md

   - If you are using **linux / mac** use the **rotten_tomatoes_movie.tar.xz** available in the repo and unzip it.

   - If you are using **windows / mac** use the **rotten_tomatoes_movie.7z** available in the repo and unzip it.

+- Make sure to move the unzipped dataset files into the same directory as the source code.

 The dataset comprises two main components: